List of Ice Age characters: Ashley

-Appearing in Ice Age: Dawn of the Dinosaurs
+Appearing in Ice Age 3: Dawn of the Dinosaurs

 Scratte

 Scratte (pronounced "Scrat-tay") is a seductive female saber-toothed flying squirrel that makes her debut in Ice Age: Dawn of the Dinosaurs.
 She is seen in the second trailer with Scrat battling with her for the acorn by propelling themselves down a gorge to reach the fallen acorn, and succeeding.
 Scratte is also seen as a love interest for Scrat.

 Scratte's personality traits have been shown to be flirtatious, feisty, and intelligent.
 She is equally determined in catching the acorn and uses her feminine wiles to her advantage.
 She doesn't, however, seem to be nearly as obsessed with acorns as her male counterpart, as she was shown trying to destroy the acorn at the end of the film out of jealousy.
 Scratte will often injure and manipulate Scrat in the process of retrieving it.
 However, her attraction to him is implied and fully emerged when he saved her from falling into lava.

-In the fourth movie, Scratte appeared again in a cameo role as a Siren only to then be dismissed by a disinterested Scrat.
+In the fourth film, Scratte appeared again in a cameo role as a Siren only to then be dismissed by a disinterested Scrat.
 In addition, tons of her species live on Scratlantis.